Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Influence Spreading Model and New Centrality Metrics

 \subsection{Influence Spreading Model}

-Our influence spreading model, previously published in~\cite{kuikkaSciRep}, provides a detailed description of network structure and non-conserving probabilistic influence flow within that structure.
-The edges in the network can be directed or bidirectional, and both nodes and edges are assigned individual weights or probabilities for transmitting influence.
+Our influence spreading model, previously published in~\cite{kuikkaSciRep}, provides a detailed description of the network structure and non-conserving probabilistic influence flow in that structure.
+The edges in the network can be directed or bidirectional, and both nodes and edges are assigned individual weights or probabilities to transmit influence.
 The model supports both circular and recurrent spreading throughout the network.
-Additionally, a version of the model has been developed to implement only self-avoiding walks, meaning that each node can appear only once on a given walk.
-Furthermore, the model can account for breakthrough effects, enabling us to describe scenarios that lie between these two extreme cases.
+In addition, a version of the model has been developed to implement only self-avoiding walks, meaning that each node can appear only once on a given walk.
+As the model can account for breakthrough effects, it enables us to describe scenarios that lie between these two extreme cases.

 The influence spreading model allows for two distinct types of spreading, namely complex contagion and simple contagion.
-Complex contagion allows unrestricted self-intersecting walks and cycles, with the only limitation for walks being a specified maximum walk length, and the target node cannot self-intersect.
+Complex contagion allows unrestricted self-intersecting walks and cycles, with the only limitations for walks being a specified maximum walk length and that the target node cannot self-intersect.
 However, simple contagion does not allow for self-intersecting walks or cycles.
 In complex contagion, the focus is on the first arrival or the first influence on a target node.
 Before reaching the target node, the walks are limited by the specified maximum length.
 The calculation for each walk ends when it reaches the target node.
 In this article, we focus only on complex contagion since we wish to study centrality measures related to unrestricted paths, walks, and cycles and compare them to standard centrality measures.

 The probability of spreading from node $s$ to node $t$ is calculated by considering all possible walks that are shorter than or equal to a specified maximum allowed walk length $L_{max}$.
 We assume that the spreading process starts with probability one from the initial node $s$.
 It is also important to emphasize that the influence spreading model is an analytical model and not a simulation model.
 Due to the analytical nature of the model, its probability outputs are exact within the limitations of floating-point number calculations.